needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 The system uses the content version string and location information from the _addressables_content_state.bin_ file to create the asset bundles.
 Asset bundles that do not contain updated content are written using the same file names as those in the build selected for the update.
 If an asset bundle contains updated content, a new asset bundle is generated that contains the updated content, with a new file name so that it can coexist with the original.
 Only asset bundles with new file names must be copied to the location that hosts your content.

 The system also builds asset bundles for static content, but you do not need to upload them to the content hosting location, as no Addressables asset entries reference them.

+Note that you should not change the build scripts between building a new player and making content updates (e.g., player code, addressables).
+This could cause unpredictable behavior in your application.

 ### Checking for content updates at runtime
 You can add a custom script to periodically check whether there are new Addressables content updates.
 Use the following function call to start the update: